HMS Winchelsea (1764): Career

 HMS Winchelsea was brought into service in February 1769, under Captain Samuel Goodall and sailed for service to the Mediterranean.
 In December 1769 she struck rocks off Cádiz, Spain and was severely damaged.
 Refloated, she was taken in to Gibraltar for repairs.
 Command was passed to Captain Thomas Wilkinson in June 1771 with the ship remaining at her Mediterranean station.

 In June 1775 she was paid off and returned to Sheerness Dockyard to be placed in ordinary.

 She saw later service during the American War of Independence.
 In December 1776, under command of N. Bateman, she captured the brig Fraiture.
 Between late December 1776 and early March 1777 she captured the schooners Sally and St. Ann.
 On 14 May 1777 she captured the brigantine Anne.
 On 19 May she captured the sloop Lamulant.
-On 18 August 1777 she captured the polacra La Providance.
+On 18 August 1777 she captured the polacca, La Providance.
 She captured the sloops Esprence and Elizabeth, the brig L'Creetia, probably between 12 September and 18 October 1777.
 She captured the sloop Lidia in early November 1777.
 She captured the schooner Dorothy on 18 November 1777.
 She captured St. Joseph between 18 November and 7 December 1777.
 She captured the sloop Betsy between 7–9 December 1777.
 She captured the sloops Revenge, Catherine, and the schooner Oxford probably between 5–12 January 1778.
 She captured the schooner Betsy and sloop Victory probably in late January 1778.
 On 31 May 1778 she captured an unknown sloop, and possibly privateer Rose, 27 league south of Cape Hatteras.

 The ship served until 1794, and was refitted as a troop ship at Portsmouth Dockyard in 1799–1800.
 Because Winchelsea served in the Navy's Egyptian campaign (8 March to 2 September 1801), her officers and crew qualified for the clasp "Egypt" to the Naval General Service Medal that the Admiralty authorised in 1850 for all surviving claimants.